jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/image-formation.md

 ## Summary
 - The beam is of critical importance to the image in #SEM
 - The source will determine what is possible and practical for both image resolution and signal output
-- The minimum probe size is achieved with a high brightness, low current, and high convergence angle, but only to a limit
+- The minimum probe size is achieved with a high brightness, low current, and high #convergence-angle, but only to a limit
 - The beam doesn't just scan the surface, it goes into it, so signal is necessarily from a larger area
 - The signal generated provides contrast through topographical and compositional factors which are both useful